hteumeuleu/caniemail/_features/html-video.md

     "2": "`<video>`, `<source>` and `<track>` tags are replaced by `<u></u>` tags.", "3": "Buggy.
 Support depends on the version of Internet Explorer installed.", "4": "`<video>`, `<source>` and `<track>` tags are stripped.
 The fallback content is shown instead.", "5": "Partial support.
-Requires the `controls` attribute to play."
+Requires the `controls` attribute to play.", "6": "Partial support. `autoplay` is not supported."
 }
 links: {
     "Can I use: Video element":"https://caniuse.com/#feat=video",